thatoldfarm/system-prompt/README.md

 Bare bones no frills microkernels (small LLM system prompts) that showcase some of the core math can be found [here.](https://github.com/thatoldfarm/system-prompt/tree/main/series_0005-machina-urbs/005_wildstream/microkernels)

+For less 'opaque' kernels that are not 'compiling' themselves from pi look in the [series_0005-machina-urbs](https://github.com/thatoldfarm/system-prompt/tree/main/series_0005-machina-urbs) series of kernels.

 If you happen to be using a kernel from Magicae (or Machina Urbs) and have no idea what to do try issuing the '--help' command.
 Some versions 'wake up' to a very code-esque interface but will rapidly adapt to natural language and newly 'invented' commands or build the command on the fly in realtime.

 ---